jangid/jangid/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on a simple SSO using Python
+- 🔭 I’m currently working on a collaborative investment application
-- 🌱 I’m currently learning Emacs Lisp
+- 🌱 An Emacs user... always found tweaking it.
-- 💬 Ask me about Lexers, Parsers, Emacs, C, C++, Python, Rust
+- 💬 Ask me about Lexers, Parsers, Emacs, C, C++, Rust
 - 📫 How to reach me: Email address in my profile